 However, a shift into cryptocurrencies drove outperformance more recently and boosted the long-term record.
 The fund placed atop its peer group in the year ended March 2021, with a 32.8% gain versus the index’s 18.9%.
 Cryptocurrency trading platform Voyager Digital (VYGR)--the portfolio’s top holding--was the largest contributor after gaining more than 500%.
 A 6.2% stake in cryptocurrency bank Silvergate Capital (SI) also helped as it gained 91%.
 Galaxy Digital (GLXY), a crypto asset manager, was another top performer, gaining 182%.

 It’s critical to evaluate expenses, as they come directly out of returns.
 The share class on this report levies a fee that ranks in its Morningstar Category’s second-costliest quintile.
 That’s poor, and based on our assessment of the fund’s People, Process, and Parent pillars in the context of these fees, we don’t think this share class will be able to deliver positive alpha relative to the category benchmark index, explaining its Morningstar Analyst Rating of Neutral.

-Eric Schultz does not own shares in any of the securities mentioned above.
+Eric Schultz does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.